Frost-Kun/What-is-C-/README.md

 5 of things that you need to learn C++:
 It’s fast: Newer languages have extra bells and whistles like garbage-collection and dynamic typing, which, while helpful, slow the program's overall execution.
 C++ doesn't have this additional processing overhead, so it's swift.
 In addition, C++ is a compiled language, contributing to the high speed.
 It’s well-supported: C++ enjoys extensive library support, including third-party libraries, conducive to fast and rapid development.

 It’s a mid-level language: That means C++ is great for performing systems programming and building large-scale user applications.

 It’s simple: Simple, in this context, means that you can break programs down into logical units and parts.
 Additionally, it offers many data types and robust library support.

 It’s object-oriented: One of the C++ language’s most significant advantages is that it’s object-oriented.
-Object-oriented support makes it easier for C++ to create maintainable and extensible programs
+Object-oriented support makes it easier for C++ to create maintainable and extensible programs.

 It’s machine-independent: Although C++ isn’t platform-independent, it’s machine-independent.
 This characteristic means it can work on different computer systems regardless of their components.
 On the other hand, platform-independent means a Windows-compiled program won't run on a Linux system.

 ## Common apps in C++
 ### Banking Applications